Buriolestes

 Buriolestes is a genus of early sauropodomorph dinosaurs from the Late Triassic Santa Maria Formation of the Paraná Basin in southern Brazil.
 It contains a single species, B. schultzi, named in 2016.
-The type specimen was found alongside a specimen of the lagerpetid dinosauromorph Ixalerpeton.
+The type specimen was found alongside a specimen of the lagerpetid pterosauromorph Ixalerpeton.

 Discovery and naming

 The holotype specimen, ULBRA-PVT280, was discovered in 2009 in the Buriol ravine in São João do Polêsine, Brazil.
 These rocks are part of the Santa Maria Formation, which dates to the Carnian epoch.
 The specimen consists of a single skeleton preserving parts of the skull, vertebrae, left forelimb, and left hindlimb.
 Another set of smaller bones is also present, which may belong to a juvenile or a different taxon altogether.
 Two individuals of Ixalerpeton were also preserved close by.

 Additional remains were discovered in 2015 and published in 2018.
 These include a mostly complete skeleton, CAPPA/UFSM 0035, which preserves a complete skull and most bones apart from tail vertebrae.
 Additional dinosaur bones from the Buriol locality may also belong to Buriolestes, but their assignment is uncertain.
 They include a femur (ULBRA-PVT289), a portion of an individual's hip and hindlimbs (ULBRA-PVT056), and a lone axis vertebra (CAPPA/UFSM 0179).
 These new finds have made Buriolestes among the most complete Triassic dinosaurs known, comparable to Eoraptor, Herrerasaurus, and Coelophysis.

 In 2016, the holotype specimen was described and given the generic name Buriolestes, after the Buriol family; the suffix -lestes is Greek for "robber."
 The specific name honors palaeontologist Cezar Schultz.
 The well-preserved additional specimens were described in 2018, with the braincase of CAPPA/UFSM 0035 being described in more detail in 2020.